zain-faruqi/musaik/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can add my pin my favorite albums, playlists, songs from my Spotify account
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view my friends' profiles
-5. as a user, I can add items to an existing grocery list
-6. as a user, I can cross off items in an existing grocery list

 ## Research Topics